DADADESIGN-Berlin/BasicFeature/README.md

 ## Encapsulating code:

 I use the 'revealing modulare pattern' for encapsulation most of the times.
 I would even encapsulate a constructor in such a pattern.
-This makes it very easy to port features through projects.
+This makes it very easy reuse features all over your projects.

 ```javascript
 var MODUL = (function(){